Skip to main

 Nevaeh E. Junior - Madison, Ala.

 Hi!
-I'm Nevaeh, a junior at the University of Kentucky majoring in mathematics with a minor in Africana Studies and Statistics.
-I work for the Department of Mathematics as an undergraduate assistant and am active in several organizations, such as NAACP, Campus Kitchen and Aspiring Sports Professionals.
+I'm Nevaeh, a senior majoring in mathematics with a minor in Africana Studies and statistics.
+I am a 4+1 Scholar getting my masters in statistics while also pursing my bachelor’s degree.
+I work for the Department of Statistics as an undergraduate teaching assistant and I am active in several organizations, such as NAACP and Aspiring Sports Professionals.
 I also hold honors from Phi Sigma Theta National Honor Society and National Society of Collegiate Scholars.
-This past summer, I interned at Acadian Assest Management Company in Boston as a data analysis.
-My goal is to be a sports data analyst for the NFL or ESPN applying my mathematical background and history of African Americans to the sports industry.
+This past summer, I interned for the U.S. Army Cyber Command in Augusta, Ga.
+My goal is to apply my mathematical background and history of African Americans to an industry I love.
 I would also like to continue working with the NAACP helping to fight for injustices.
-I chose UK because it felt like a home away from home and has given me numerous opportunities as a young African American female majoring in STEM.
+I chose UK because it felt like a home away from home and has given me numerous opportunities as a young African-American female majoring in STEM.

 Photo of Benjamin

-Hi everyone!
-I'm Shandin; I'm a junior studying merchandising, apparel and textiles.
+I’m Shandin, a merchandising, apparel and textiles major in my final year at the University of Kentucky.
+I chose this major in high school because I was interested in fashion but as I’ve gone through school I realized my passion for marketing and branding.
 I'm from Louisville and am heavily involved on campus.
-I have been a resident advisor, have worked on the KRNL Lifestyle and Fashion Magazine and have served on the Executive Board of Diversity Student Ambassadors.
-I am also a Management Leadership for Tomorrow (MLT) Fellow and plan to pursue marketing upon graduation.
+I have been a resident advisor, am a host for the KRNL Fashion Podcast and have served on the Executive Board of Diversity Student Ambassadors.
+I’m also a Management Leadership for Tomorrow (MLT) Fellow and plan to pursue a full-time marketing role upon graduation.

 Photo of Terra

-My name is Terra and I am from Louisville.
+My name is Terra Yarbrough and I am from Louisville.
 I am currently working on obtaining my bachelor’s degrees in neuroscience and psychology on a pre-med track.
 My career plans consist of eventually owning my own private practice, but in the meantime, I strive to become a pediatric neurosurgeon.
-On campus, I serve as the chairperson of community outreach for the UK Lexington chapter of NAACP, a Diversity Student Ambassador and a member of the illustrious Iota Sigma Chapter of Alpha Kappa Alpha Sorority Incorporated.
-Outside of my academics, I love trying new things and finding the next adventure.
-I spend most of my free time outside in my community trying to give back.
+On campus, I serve as the Vice President for the UK Lexington chapter of NAACP, a Diversity Student Ambassador, a Lewis Honors College Ambassador and a member of the Illustrious Iota Sigma Chapter of Alpha Kappa Alpha Sorority Incorporated®.
+Outside of my academics I love trying new things and finding the next adventure.
+I spend most of my free time enjoying nature, spending time with friends and making new memories.
 My advice to prospective students is to allow your mind to open up to all the opportunities UK has to offer, and during your time here, optimize your involvement with the hopes of making this campus better for the next group.